-Obviously this Ex has not put his experience in perspective with the experiences of other human beings who have been through things like Auschwitz, Darfur, or even modern day Syria.
+Obviously this Ex has not put his experience into perspective with the experiences of other human beings who have been through things like Auschwitz, Darfur, or even modern day Syria.
 But that is the kind of nightmare fantasy that the Anti cult movement’s ideology regularly instills in Exes.

 These types of cognitive distortions have been proven to cause depression and anxiety – and they come straight out of the anti-cult movement’s ideology.

 4. Becomes a Huge Source of Guilt & Shame

 The biggest evangelists of the anti cult movement regularly say that you were not stupid for giving up your power of choice and becoming a brainwashed zombie.
 But you believe you were a brainwashed zombie.
 This is the only conclusion allowed.
 This is a cartoonish oversimplification of your past, who you were, how you thought, and what you believed.
 But there is no other possible interpretation for who you were but a brainwashed zombie, as long as you buy into the anti cult movement’s ideology.